 If you are looking for the best water softener here is a quick 3 step plan of things to avoid when buying a water softener.
 The following are 3 of the biggest mistakes people make when buying a water softener machine.

 - You buy a water softener that is too powerful for your needs.
 Yes, you need a water softener that can provide enough softening water for the whole household.
 But is the unit you’re interested in have the right capacity for you?
 Most units will tell you how many people they can cater for e.g. “3-4 person household”.
 Just make sure you get one that is powerful enough but not too powerful because that will only waste your money.

 - Have you worked out if you have enough space for the water softener.
 It seems like an obvious question to ask but where will you put it?
 Find the right space in your home where the water softener will go.
 It can not be somewhere with a fluctuating temperature and ideally has easy access.
 Remember that you will also need enough space to perform regular maintenance checks and clean out the unit.

 - You don’t know if you actually need a water softener OR a water filter.
 The best way to find out is to do a comprehensive test on your water.
 Do a test to see how hard your water is and another to see if your water is contaminated.
 The results will help you decide what you actually need.

 Fleck 5600 SXT 48,000 Grain Water Softener

 Fleck’s 5600SXT water softener is one of the top rated water softeners.
 It comes with a digital on-demand control valve.
 This allows you to have control over the meter based regeneration cycle.
-This means that you can decide to only regenerate if you need to.
-Thereby saving you lots of money, water and electricity – which is good for theenvironment.

 However, on the flip side, you can decide to regenerate more often if you have a large household or capacity.